pkarsy/mqtt-e2e/README.md

 ## Performance
 On a 160 MHz ESP32:
-- Encrypt + publish 100 bytes ⌕ 1.8 ms
+- Encrypt + publish 100 bytes ~2ms
-- RAM overhead per Session – 1.2 kB
+- RAM overhead per Session  TODO

 ## TODO
 Limit the incoming packet size to protect from large packets.
 The mqtt brokers even the free, allow for packets that easily fill the limited ESP32 memory.

 ## License
 MIT – contributions welcome.

+## Disclaimer
+Any information leakage, cannot be blamed to the author see the MIT licence.